aqua129/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Created on 2022/11/20
 ### Project Title
-Replace the Project Title
+Bikeshare

 ### Description
-Describe what your project is about and what it does
+Python file to analyze bikeshare data for 3 cities

 ### Files used
-Include the files used
+Use data files:
+chicago.csv
+washington.csv
+new_york_city.csv

+and run with file:
+bikeshare.py

 ### Credits
-Please see readme.txt for citations for the bikeshare.py project
+Please see readme.txt for credits for python coding